Almost all the music added to this page week by week is from my personal archive of private recordings.

 Bobby Wellins upstairs at the Marlborough Arms pub in Oxford in October 1965.
 It was the first time I had ever played with him and life has never been the same since!
 I launched this website with “Exactly like you”, the opening tune on the gig.
 Now here in two parts (the tape was edited) is Bobby’s magnificent take on that classic (much abused by talentless open-mike singers) SUMMERTIME.
 Brian Priestley was on piano.

-Three tunes from a 1989 gig at the old JAZZ CAFE in Newington Green, Skid’s trio featuring Mick Hutton on bass and me on drums.
-First up is BLUES UP AND DOWN.
-Next comes Monk’s WELL YOU NEEDN’T and lastly an unusually lively tempo for another Monk composition NUTTY.
-After which Skid turned to Mick and me and asked “Could you swing a little less, please?”
+Two tunes from a 1989 gig at the old JAZZ CAFE in Newington Green, Skid’s trio featuring Mick Hutton on bass and me on drums.
+First up is BLUES UP AND DOWN and then comes Monk’s WELL YOU NEEDN’T, after which Skid turned to Mick and me and asked “Could you swing a little less, please?”

 In 1970, while I was a member of three bands (Tubby Hayes, Ronnie Scott, Humphrey Lyttleton), I briefly led my own Ornette-Coleman inspired piano-less quartet with Jeff Clyne on bass, Pete Burden on alto and Marc Charig on cornet.
-I had got to know Pete at the Sunday afternoon sessions at the Troubadour in Earl’s Court.
+I had got to know Pete at the Sunday afternoon sessions at the Troubadour in Earl’s Court (see the “musing” THE BE-BOP KING OF HASTINGS).
 Marc, whose career has ranged from avant-garde to blues and pop, I had first met at school in 1960 when we shared a youthful enthusiasm for Clark Terry.
 This memorable line by Ornette Coleman himself is the final number from a live Jazz Club broadcast introduced by the imperturbable Humph.

 Two numbers from a live broadcast by the Harry South big band.
 ONCE AGAIN, THIS IS A MONO RECORDING AND HAS ONLY COME OUT ON ONE CHANNEL.
 SPLIT THE SIGNAL IF YOUR EQUIPMENT ALLOWS.
 OTHERWISE JUST SNUGGLE UP TO ONE SPEAKER!
 Joe Harriott plays PORGY AND BESS.
 A superb, passionate solo.
 Don’t miss this one!
 Then, a Stan Tracey original and arrangement, which swings mightily.
 Cracking solos from SKID, TUBBY and RAY WARLEIGH.